-As Sundance kicks off this Thursday, a festival I love and have attended about 20 times, I thought I’d share some insight on Film Festival Strategies.
+Sundance is a festival I love and have attended over 20 times, so I thought I’d share some insight on Film Festival Strategies.
 Now every festival – big and small – have their own DNA, and the cinematic fabric they possess is what makes them original, “must attend” events.
-So, instead of sharing a snowdrift full of Sundance insight, (I’ll do that on Wednesday), today I wanted to give you some general strategies which apply to all film festivals.
+So, instead of sharing a snowdrift full of Sundance insight, I wanted to give you some general strategies which apply to all film festivals.
 In doing so, I’d like to start by sharing one of my most magical film festival experiences: The Dawson City International Short Film Festival.

 I was gazing at this stuffed bear in a glass case at the airport in Fairbanks, Alaska when the first eerie, “what the hell am I getting myself into,” feeling arrested me.
 The bear wasn’t a cute little stuffed animal – he was very big and very dead, and was the proudest example of taxidermy that Fairbanks had to offer.
 My filmmaker buddy Steve Nelson and I were only in Fairbanks because we were en route to the Dawson City International Short Film Festival in Dawson City, Yukon.
 That’s right, the Canadian Yukon – incredibly damn north from everything and just south of the Arctic Circle.
 All I knew about Dawson City was it had been a thriving Gold Rush town and Steve and I were staying at a hip B&B called “Bombay Peggy’s,” which used to be a brothel.
 Side Note: Owen Wilson, Steve Martin and Jack Black stayed at Bombay Peggy’s while they were shooting David Frankel’s film, “The Big Year.”
 So, as I bid farewell to “Mr. Bear” and boarded our plane, which was no larger than a Dodge minivan – I almost went into cardiac arrest when I realized our flight attendant was also our co-pilot!
 But, my fear quickly melted in sheer fascination as we flew over some of the most breathtaking unbridled wilderness on the planet.